wesmaldonado/interview-co/README.md

+## Overview

+The program uses the http://level-labs.com API [documented here](https://doc.level-labs.com) to provide basic reporting.

+The initial version accepts a single user for reporting.

+### Usage

+TODO

 ### Monthly Reporting ###

 Report how much money the user spends and makes in each of the months for which we have data.